cisakoglou/artificial-intelligence/README.md

-graphics
+Artificial Intelligence related
 ============================================================
-University projects, field: Graphics

-Languages, libraries, apis used : opengl, glut.

-[01]
-Contains:
-- fractals based on pentagons and hexagons
+- Pattern_recognition_classifiers:
+  - Linear[C/C++]:
+    - One Versus One
+    - One Versus All
-- barnsley fern
+    - k-means
-- menus/submenus
+    - k-nearest
-- random coloring
+    - Multiclass
-- moving item with mouse

-Copyright (c) 2013 Christina Isakolgou